-15 Cycling ban policy: While the effect on social justice, equity and inclusion is clear in the cases of the 16 bus, auto-rickshaw or app-cabs, some recent policy actions in Kolkata are directly related to socio-17 economic exclusion.
-Since 2014, Kolkata police have banned cycling in many major arterial roads as a 18 traffic management strategy under the pressure of congestion and to avoid road accidents in over 19 crowded narrow streets.
-Civil society activists and NGOs hav prote ted against the ban on grounds of 20 environmental impacts and injustice against the poor.
-The ban was partially retracted in 2016 (Ghosh 21 2019).
-Scholars have argued that such policy measures exacerbate inequalities by disadvantaging the 22 urban poor, and hence are undesirable, even though it might seem to be a congestion mitigation strategy 23 in the short term (Raven et al. 2017; Sur 2017) The agency of political actors in implementing 24 regulatory policies in individual bus, auto or taxi regimes is important, but not enough to maintain the 25 existing sustainable practices of shared mobility.
-The transformation processes in state bus and auto-26 rickshaw regimes highlight that policies need to align with specific user demands (for safety, reliability, 27 comfort) and focus on changing deeper beliefs and practices across multiple mobility regimes in the 28 city.
-The emergence of the app-cab service suggests the role of digitalisation beyond policies and 29 markets to renew the taxi regim following the existing ride sharing culture that already exists in 30 Kolkata.
-The cycling ban case highlights the exclusionary effects of policy, which the agency of civil 31 society actors in social movements can hold into account in a democratic context.
-32
+Cycling ban policy: While the effects on social justice, equity and inclusion are clear in the cases of the bus, auto-rickshaw or app-cabs, some recent policy actions in Kolkata are directly related to socio-economic exclusion.
+Since 2014, Kolkata police have banned cycling on many major arterial roads as a traffic management strategy under the pressure of congestion and to avoid road accidents in overcrowded narrow streets.
+Civil society activists and NGOs have protested against the ban on grounds of environmental impacts and injustice against the poor.
+The ban was partially retracted in 2016 (Ghosh 2019).
+Scholars have argued that such policy measures exacerbate inequalities by disadvantaging the urban poor, and hence are undesirable, even though it might seem to be a congestion mitigation strategy in the short term (Raven et al. 2017; Sur 2017).
+The agency of political actors in implementing regulatory policies in individual bus, auto or taxi regimes is important, but not enough to maintain the existing sustainable practices of shared mobility.
+The transformation processes in state bus and auto-rickshaw regimes highlight that policies need to align with specific user demands (for safety, reliability, comfort) and focus on changing deeper beliefs and practices across multiple mobility regimes in the city.
+The emergence of the app-cab service suggests the role of digitalisation beyond policies and markets to renew the taxi regime, following the existing ride-sharing culture that already exists in Kolkata.
+The cycling ban case highlights the exclusionary effects of policy, which the agency of civil society actors in social movements can hold to account in a democratic context.

-33 To conclude, more thoughtful action at a policy level is required to sustain and coordinate the diversity 34 of public transport modes through infrastructure design and reflecting on the overall directionality of 35 change (Schot and Steinmueller 2018; Roy et al. 2018b).
-The case of urban mobility transitions in 36 Kolkata shows interconnected policy, institutional, socio-cultural and behavioural drivers for socio-37 technical change.
-Chan e has unfolded in complex interactions between multiple actors, sustainability 38 values and megatrends where direct causalities are hard to identify.
-However, the prominence of policy 39 actors as change-agents is clear as they are changing multiple regimes from within.
-The state 40 government initiated infrastructural change in public bus systems, coordinated with private and non-41 governmental actors such as auto-rickshaw operators and app-cab owners who hold crucial agency in 42 offering public transport services in the city.
-The latter can directly be attributed to the global 43 momentum of mobility-as-a-service platforms, at the intersection of digitalisation and sharing economy 44 trends.
-However, sensitivity of the policy actors in the developing countries to local needs and 45 capabilities are important, instead of chasing global trends, especially if such trends increase inequality 46 at the cost of improved standard of living for a selected section of people.
-It is a fact that many of these 47 above mentioned policy changes cater to middle class aspirations and preferences, at the cost of lower 48 income and less privileged communities.
-Complexity of governance and risk of increasing inequalities 49 are also discussed in the literature (Sheller 2018; Nikolaeva et al. 2019) along with new approaches for 50 collective governance and accessibility in the mobility transition.
-(Figure SM5.5b).
+To conclude, more thoughtful action at a policy level is required to sustain and coordinate the diversity of public transport modes through infrastructure design and reflecting on the overall direction of change (Roy et al. 2018b; Schot and Steinmueller 2018).
+The case of urban mobility transitions in Kolkata shows interconnected policy, institutional, socio-cultural and behavioural drivers for socio-technical change.
+Change has unfolded in complex interactions between multiple actors, sustainability values and megatrends, where direct causalities are hard to identify.
+However, the prominence of policy actors as change agents is clear as they are changing multiple regimes from within.
+The state government initiated infrastructural change in public bus systems, coordinated with private and non-governmental actors such as auto-rickshaw operators and app-cab owners who hold crucial agency in offering public transport services in the city.
+The latter can directly be attributed to the global momentum of mobilityas-a-service platforms, at the intersection of digitalisation and sharing economy trends.
+However, sensitivity of the policy actors in the developing countries to local needs and capabilities is important, instead of chasing global trends, especially if such trends increase inequality at the cost of an improved standard of living for a selected section of people.
+It is a fact that many of these above-mentioned policy changes cater to middle class aspirations and preferences, at the cost of lower income and less privileged communities.
+Complexity of governance and risk of increasing inequalities are also discussed in the literature (Sheller 2018; Nikolaeva et al. 2019), along with new approaches for collective governance and accessibility in the mobility transition.
+(Figure 5.SM.5b).

-Figure SM5.5 Exemplary transition dynamics for the cases of improved cookstoves, modal shifts, and diet shift
+Figure 5.SM.5 | Exemplary transition dynamics for the cases of improved cookstoves, modal shifts, and diet shift.